 The Dome at America’s Center is a large multi-purpose arena located in downtown St. Louis.
 It’s been around since 1995 and has a capacity of over 80,000 people.

-The Dome is best known as the former home of the St. Louis Rams, but it also hosts a wide variety of other events, like concerts and conventions.
+The Dome is best known as the former home of the St. Louis Rams, but it also hosts various other events, like concerts and conventions.
 The structure’s unique architectural and engineering design is also something to admire.
 So, if you are not going to enjoy a game, there is still so much to do here.

 Plus, if you’re looking for something to do on a rainy day, the Dome is a great option.
-There are plenty of shops and restaurants in the area, so you can still do some shopping or enjoy some local cuisine.
+There are plenty of shops and restaurants in the area, so you can still shop or enjoy some local cuisine.

-If you’re feeling adventurous, you can even take a zip line ride through the stadium.
+If you’re feeling adventurous, you can ride a zip line through the stadium.
 The Dome at America’s Center is a great place to visit, no matter what you’re looking for.

 See Related: Best Day Trips From Chicago, Illinois